 What if I can’t commit to the whole thing?

 It is crucial that members of the Jewish Justice Circle: Awakening to whiteness (JJC:A2w) commit to all sessions.
 We are building a trusting space together where we can all be honest and vulnerable to look into the hidden spaces we might not have seen before, in ourselves, and in the world in which we live.
 This can be a sometimes painful and distressing process.
 Part of starting the course is the agreement to not turn away, to stay to completion.
 Special arrangements can be made for folks who want to participate and know in advance that they will miss one class.
 We do understand life is filled with the unexpected and ask all participants to sign-up with the best intention to fully participate.

 How much does this cost?

 We are committed to making this workshop series available to people across class and economic access.
 To support this commitment, we have devised a sliding scale which aims to take into account both the unequal distribution of wealth in our society as well as the value of the labor required to offer this workshop.
 As white class-privileged people committed to resource redistribution, we will be contributing 10% of gross earnings to BIPOC-leaders.
 Our winter 2021/2022 session supported Black Jewish Liberation Collective, and spring 2021 session supported EDOT and AMMUD.
 This round we are clarifying our process for making this decision and doing so inside accountable relationships and will update here when we have more information on where the funds are directed.

-|$360 for the series|
+|$360 for the series||25% of full fee|

 Is this an accessible space?

 As a part of our commitment to access we: